- If your Gmail settings are out of date, the main reason might be that the password is wrong.

 Some users have stated that performing this action on their Gmail account fixed the problem.
 All you need to do is follow the instructions correctly.
 If the issue persists follow the next step.

 Note: If your Gmail account refuses to load in Chrome, we compiled a great set of resolutions for this issue.

 When you log in to your Gmail account, you give the email permission to run for a limited amount of time.
 Once in a while, that permission expires, so may need to log in again.

 Sometimes, your Google account detects your email app as being less secure for some reason.
 In order to solve this, simply access your Google Account and turn on the option Allow less secure apps.

-Be careful though, using this method can lead to potentially dangerous apps getting installed on your computer.
+Be careful though that this update to your Gmail setting can lead to potentially dangerous apps getting installed on your computer.

 6. Check system time

 - Access Language and Region, click Date and Time, then select Internet time.

 - Under that tab, press the Change settings button.